endlessm/chromium-browser/tools/gn/docs/reference.md

     {{externs}}
         Expands to the list of --extern flags needed to include addition Rust libraries in this target.
 Includes any specified renamed dependencies.

-    {{rustc_output_extension}}
-        Expands to the output extension for this target's crate type.

-    {{rustc_output_prefix}}
-        Expands to the prefix for shared and static libraries.
-This should generally be "lib".
-Empty for executable targets.

     {{rustdeps}}
         Expands to the list of -Ldependency=<path> strings needed to compile